 - acquisition and disposal of real estate and property rights.

 The amendments to the Commerce Act stipulate that the decisions of the General Meeting, respectively those of the Sole Owner of the Company, adopted in violation of the above rules, are void.

-The mentioned modifications were launched as measures to combat company theft, but triggered a sharp negative reaction, especially on the part of the Bar, as early as the first reading of the bill in the summer.
+The above modifications were initiated as measures against company theft, but triggered a sharp negative reaction, especially on the part of the Bar, as early as the first reading of the bill in the summer.

-Outside of the scope of the stated objective stands the legislative solution for aggravation of the form of the last type of protocols – the ones concerning disposal of immovable property, which are not subject of entry in the Commercial Register.
-This modification is also puzzling in the context of the Bulgaria’s Supreme Court of Cassation’s interpretative decision of several years ago, in which the Supreme Court ruled that the absence of a GM decision, sanctioning the transfer of immovable property, owned by the company, would not invalidate the transaction in question.
-That is, the form of this type of decision is aggravated, even though the manager of the company can validly dispose of the property of the company without it being available.
+The purpose of amending the requirements with regards to real estate transfers is unclear.
+These type of transactions are not subject to entry in the Commercial Register and fall outside the scope of the above stated objective.
+This modification is even more puzzling in the context of the Bulgaria’s Supreme Court of Cassation’s interpretative decision of several years ago, in which the Supreme Court ruled that the absence of a GM decision, sanctioning the transfer of immovable property, would not invalidate the transaction.
+That is, the form of this type of decision is aggravated, even though the manager of the company can validly dispose of the property of the company without obtaining a formal shareholder approval.

-- The requirement for the Commercial Registry officers to compulsorily check notary certifications in a unified national notarial registry creates uncertainty as to how company documents, notarised abroad, would be regarded by state authorities.
+- The requirement for the Commercial Registry officers to verify notary certifications in a unified national notarial registry creates uncertainty with regards to the treatment of company documents, notarised abroad.

-- Last but not least, a non-negligible obstacle to the normal functioning of companies is the considerable increase of the cost of the decision-making process and some transactions in view of the new notarial certifications required.
+- Last but not least, a non-negligible obstacle to the normal operation of companies is the considerable increase in the related legal costs, both for the decision-making process, as well as the additional notarial certifications required.

 The entire article, containing detailed analysis of the amendments, their practical implications and consequences, as well as options of overcoming the more complicated procedure, can be found here (in Bulgarian language).

 Let me now if you found this article helpful.
 If you have questions, send me a message here.